-The three styles of fashion you could end up being a part of are: catalogue, editorial or high-fashion.
-Catalogue fashion photography is more of an information image.
+The three styles of fashion photography you could end up being a part of are catalog, editorial or high-fashion.
+Catalog fashion photography is more of an information image.

 Editorial fashion photography looks at the model in an environment other than a studio.
 It looks at a lifestyle, where styling is everything.

 These can be very big productions, where the wardrobe could be fantasy-esque with the whole focus on one powerful image.